rschoening/mvrs-dspa/README.md

    └─ site                                  │
    │  └─ scaladoc                           │ scaladoc site generated with mvn scala:doc
    │        index.html                      │
-   │  mvrs-dspa-1.0.jar                     │ the fat jar that can be submitted to a Flink cluster, built by mvn package
+   │  mvrs-dspa-1.0.jar                     │ the fat jar that can be submitted to a Flink cluster, built by 'mvn package'
 ```

 ### Configuration
 * `mvrs-dspa/src/main/resources/application.conf`
   * Based on https://github.com/lightbend/config/blob/master/README.md
   * Settings are documented in the file
   * Settings can be overridden at runtime using various mechanisms (see https://github.com/lightbend/config/blob/master/README.md#overview)

 ### Scaladoc
-* located in `mvrs-dspa/target/site/scaladoc`
+* can be generated with `mvn scala:doc`
-* generated with `mvn scala:doc`
+* written to `mvrs-dspa/target/site/scaladoc`

 ### Unit tests
 * The plan was to have significantly more tests than what are there now.
 But time got short and it turned out that analysis of the end-to-end jobs (using metrics, Kibana, the progress monitor etc.) was more important, yielding unexpected findings I would never have looked for specifically in unit tests.
 * Unit tests:
   * Scalatest
   * Naming convention: `...TestSuite`